platanus/angular-rut/README.md

 ## License

-Guides is © 2014 platanus, spa.
 It is free software and may be redistributed under the terms specified in the LICENSE file.